-What Themes use Pastels?
+* What Themes use Pastel Tiles?

-Which Colours Where?
+* Which Colours Where?

 What Tiles are Complimentary?

 As we’ve just discussed, pastel tiles look best when paired with other tiles to help strike that equilibrium.
-Because its such a delicate look it often benefits from a slightly rougher edge.
-Textured tiles pair beautifully with the softer pastel look and wood effect tiles in particular look incredible.
+Because it’s such a delicate look it often benefits from a slightly rougher edge.
+Textured tiles pair beautifully with the softer pastel look and wood effect tiles, in particular, look incredible.
 Earlier we mentioned that the rustic and country looks work well with pastel tiles, so wood effect tiles are ideal.
 Why worry about damaging natural wood when you can install a wood effect tile.
 The aesthetic is the same but instead holds all of the practical benefits of a tile.
-Similarly, if you choose to use a pastel wall tile, try a slate floor tile to bring that nature in to the look.
-The contrast between the sweet look of pastels and harsher industrial of slate makes for a well rounded design.
+Similarly, if you choose to use a pastel wall tile, try a slate floor tile to bring that nature into the look.
+The contrast between the sweet look of pastels and harsher industrial of slate makes for a well-rounded design.

 Pastel colors aren’t to everyone’s tastes, but that doesn’t mean you have to go overboard.
 You can simply introduce tiles in splashbacks or mosaics and let the main focus be on a bigger, neutral tile.
 Pastel shades shouldn’t be shied away from as much as they are since they can be incorporated into any number of design schemes both now and preexisting.